MARRIAQUA T20 SOFTBALL CRICKET FIXTURES - NBC SVG

-The FLOW/Carib Beer Marriaqua Twenty/20 Softball Cricket Championship will continue this weekend at the Richland Park Oval.
+The FLOW/Carib Beer Marriaqua Twenty/20 Softball Cricket Championship will continue tomorrow and Sunday at the Richland Park Oval.

-On Saturday afternoon at 12:30, Gomea Bombers will clash with Mt.
-Pleasant, then Country Meet Town Out-Ah-Trouble (2) will come against Bank of St. Vincent and the Grenadines All Stars at 3:00.
+Tomorrow afternoon, Gomea Bombers will clash with Mt.
+Pleasant at 12:30, and Country Meet Town Out-Ah-Trouble (2) will play against Bank of St. Vincent and the Grenadines All Stars at 3:00.

-On Sunday morning, Dr. Thomas Injectors will face Street Fighters at 9:30, later in the afternoon, Fairburn United will meet Clean Stamp Bar at 12:30, and in the final match of the day, Ian Trading and Block Making Fully Loaded will play against Bruce Law Chambers Smashers at 3:00.
+Dr. Thomas Injectors will oppose Street Fighters on Sunday at 9:30 in the morning.
+In the afternoon, Fairburn United will meet Clean Stamp Bar at 12:30, and in the final match of the day, Ian Trading and Block Making Fully Loaded will face Bruce Law Chambers Smashers at 3:00.

 Advertisement